Covid-19: NI unemployment rates back to pre-pandemic levels

 That is the 10th consecutive month that employee numbers have been above pre-Covid levels.

+Northern Ireland recorded a similar increase to the UK average (4.8% and 4.9% respectively).

+On a longer timeframe from March 2020 to March 2022, all regions of the UK also recorded an average 2% increase in payrolled employees.
+Northern Ireland recorded the largest increase (3%).

 However, the recovery is not complete.
-Total hours worked, self employment and the overall employment rate are still below pre-pandemic levels.
+Total hours worked, self-employment and the overall employment rate are still below pre-pandemic levels in Northern Ireland.

+The Northern Ireland Statistics and Research Agency (Nisra) said: "Employee indicators remain positive with the number of payrolled employees and level of payroll earnings above the pre-pandemic level, while the latest unemployment rate marks a return to the pre-pandemic rate.

+"Employment levels (which includes self-employment) and total hours worked have yet to return to pre-pandemic levels and similarly claimant count and economic inactivity both remain above."